Affordable AC in Las Vegas: How to Save

 Yes.
 NV Energy rebates can reduce upfront cost.

-You may qualify for federal tax credits and rebates that reduce your upfront cost.
+You may qualify for NV Energy rebates and incentives that reduce your upfront cost.

 Is financing available?